 Document Family Heirlooms or Personal Property

-The court will expect a full statement of the sole property you came into the marriage with and the joint property that you and your spouse has accumulated.
-Sole property is not subject to division of property during a divorce and these items should be photographed and documented completely.
+The court will need a full statement of the sole property you came into the marriage with and the joint property that you and your spouse has accumulated.
+Sole property is not subject to division during a divorce and these items should be photographed and documented completely.
 If you have a Pre-Nuptial Agreement, make sure that it is kept in a safe place and a copy provided to your Phoenix Asset Protection Attorney.

 Hire A Good Attorney